anup42/ScreenAI/README.md

   --overlay-mode
 ```

-In this mode the script sends the entire screenshot to the model along with the prompt
-defined by `--overlay-user-prompt` (customisable).
-The resulting JSON contains the raw
-model response plus a lowercased variant when `--lowercase-output` is enabled.
+The script sends the entire screenshot alongside the overlay prompt (`--overlay-user-prompt` by default) and stores the raw response plus a lowercased variant when `--lowercase-output` is set.

-Command-line options worth highlighting:

-- `--boxes-dir` – Location of the JSON files.
-Defaults to the screenshots directory.
-- `--boxes-suffix` – File extension used for the JSON files (default: `.json`).
-- `--crop-padding` – Adds a percentage of padding around each bounding box before sending it to the model (default: 5%).
-- `--load-in-4bit` – Enables 4-bit quantisation (Linux + CUDA only).
-- `--temperature` / `--top-p` – Control sampling.
-The default is deterministic output.
-- `--system-prompt` / `--user-prompt` – Customise the prompt template.

-Each run produces JSON files such as `results/example_labels.json`:
+Example output (`results/example_labels.json`):

 ```json
 {